goshiphq/goship-cms/content/blog/how-to-ship-an-engine-1.md

 ---
-title: How to Ship an Engine
+title: "Shipping Auto Parts: How to Ship an Engine"
 intro: Many people are hesitant to ship engines and transmissions.
 They’re bulky, heavy, and irregularly shaped.
 They also contain potentially hazardous liquids and oils.
 Despite these concerns, engines are actually one of the